0xdefh/0xdefh.github.io/_posts/2025-02-11-OSINT-Study-case-Hunting-ClickFix-Social-Engineering.md

 - Who am I?
 - What am I capable of?
-- When do I want to take actio?n
+- When do I want to take action/
 - Where do I want to take these action?
 - How long does it take for these action to come in to play?